tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-Not all destructors are noexcept by default; one throwing member poisons the whole class hierarchy
+Not all destructors are noexcept by default; one throwing member affects the whole class hierarchy

     struct X {
         Details x;  // happens to have a throwing destructor